OctopusDeploy/blog/blog/2020-07/deploying-to-openshift-with-octopus-deploy/index.md

 - Administrator
 - Developer

 The displayed options change based on which Perspective you are using.
-The Administrator Perspective shows options related to operations and management, whereas the Developer Perspective shows only options that developers would be concerned with.
+The Administrator Perspective shows options related to operations and management, whereas the Developer Perspective shows only options that developers are concerned with.

 ### Create a project

-OpenShift uses projects to help you organize the resources you need and to keep everything together.
+OpenShift uses projects to help you organize the resources you need and keep everything together.
 A project consists of all your application’s components and can be monitored from the project screen.
 To create a project:

 1. Ensure you have selected the Administrator Perspective.
 1. Wait for the display to update if you have switched perspectives (if you’re using CRC, this could take several seconds).
 1. From the Administrator Perspective, click the blue **Create Project** button.
 1. Give your project a name and click **Create**.

-#### Create Service Account
+#### Create service account

 In order to deploy to OpenShift, we need to provide Octopus Deploy with credentials it can use to connect to OpenShift.
 Each OpenShift project has a section where you can define service accounts.
 After your project has been created: